-I would advise that you do not hold any further live music events until you have appropriate
+I would advise that you do not hold any further live music events until you have appropriate sound proofing and/or noise limiter in place.

 You have not yet provided me with an acoustic report as requested in my letter dated 5th September 2018.
 This is a breach of your premises licence for which you can be prosecuted, and your premises licence may be reviewed to reduce your hours or revoke your licence.
 Please provide me with the report as soon as possible.